Felix Crousse - Peony, 1881 introduction to America, Origin France, lactiflora from $18.50

 Pastel Splendor- Lavender blossoms with striking fuschia centers.
 It is another amazing Itoh peony from Wisconsin.
 This one tends to sell our fast when it is in bloom as it has the romantic colorations that never go out of style.
 We can only get a limited amount for this year.
 Check out all of our peonies - Peonies (fireflyfarmandmercantile.com) Itoh Peonies are crossed with herbaceous (lactiflora) and tree peonies, resulting in plants that can provide 50 plus blossoms on shorter stems that do not require staking.
 They bloom after herbaceous peonies and allow a few more weeks of blooms in your garden of the peony family, thus increasing their appeal.
 It is possible to get 8 weeks of peony blooms by seelcting cultivars and peony types that are different.
 6" Semi-double lavender pink blossoms 30" tall Itoh peonies bloom after lactiflora peonies of the same size Peonies are safe from deer and rabbits.
 USDA Zones 3-8 Strongly fragrant Botanical Name: Itoh Paeonia Origin: R.F.
 Anderson and Seidl.
 W, 1999 Wisconsin 3-5 Eye Rootstock- We try to only provide the largest rootstock for peonies for stronger roots that lead to better blooms.
 2-3 eye roostock is the most common size offered and occassionally it is what we have to use, but 3-5 eyes per root is our goal.
 Eyes are the buds of the leaves and stems that will grow this season for you.
 Shipping - Ships first two weeks of May- All peonies are packed in spagnum moss or other media to ensure they make it to your garden in pristine condition.
 We do adjust for shipping charges as every year is slighly different in weights and sizes.
 We also ship the last 2 weeks of September as well.
 Planting Care - Bare roots should be kept cool and in the dark until ready to plant.
 Peonies do not like to be planted deep and eyes should be kept no deeper than 1" below the soil surface.
 When possible, it is a great idea to mound your peonies above your existing garden grade to accommodate mulch.
 Plant no deeper than 1-2".
 The roots will quickly develop and anchor into the ground.
 Full Sun or Partial Sun is best Prefers loamy soil, can be planted in sandy or clay soils with compost amendments Give them room to grow as they don't like to be moved once established Some blooms may occur first year when planting in the spring, fall planted peonies will yield spring blooms most of the time

-Bowl of Beauty - A Japanese peony with huge blossoms - Pink and Yellow Blossoms are quite the fun plant to have inthe garden - the pink ranges from pale to dark depending on soil and climate.
-Japanese form peonies are standouts in the garden.
-They make excellent cut flowers and no matter how windy or rainy it is, the flower stand upright making them a beautiful addition to borders and cut gardens.
-Check out all of our peonies - Peonies (fireflyfarmandmercantile.com) 12" wide Japanese Pink and Yellow Blossoms 36" tall, great cut flowers but does bloom early despite its height Blooms late spring to early summer Peonies are safe from deer and rabbits.
-USDA Zones 3-8 Slightly fragrant Origin: 1949, Breeder is Netherlands, Illinois Botanical Name: Paeonia lactiflora 3-5 Eye Rootstock - We try to only provide the largest rootstock for peonies for stronger roots that lead to better blooms.
-2-3 eye roostock is the most common size offered and occassionally it is what we have to use, but 3-5 eyes per root is our goal and it will be that unless noted.
+Peter Brand Peony - Dark Red Double Blossoms, to almost burgandy for some depending on your soil.
+If you are looking for a red peony this is one to put on your list.
+Check out all of our peonies - Peonies (fireflyfarmandmercantile.com) Dark Red Double Blossoms 34-36" tall, great cut flowers Blooms late spring to early summer Peonies are safe from deer and rabbits.
+USDA Zones 3-8 Very fragrant Botanical Name: Paeonia lactiflora Origin: Abram Brand, pre-1937 3-5 Eye Rootstock - We try to only provide the largest rootstock for peonies for stronger roots that lead to better blooms.
+2-3 eye roostock is the most common size offered and occassionally it is what we have to use, but 3-5 eyes per root is our goal.
 Eyes are the buds of the leaves and stems that will grow this season for you.
 Shipping - See options to select from - All peonies are packed in spagnum moss or other media to ensure they make it to your garden in pristine condition.
 We do adjust for shipping charges as every year is slighly different in weights and sizes.
 Planting Care - Bare roots should be kept cool and in the dark until ready to plant.
 Peonies do not like to be planted deep and eyes should be kept no deeper than 1" below the soil surface.
 When possible, it is a great idea to mound your peonies above your existing garden grade to accommodate mulch.
 Plant no deeper than 1-2".
 The roots will quickly develop and anchor into the ground.
 Full Sun or Partial Sun is best Prefers loamy soil, can be planted in sandy or clay soils with compost amendments Give them room to grow as they don't like to be moved once established Some blooms may occur first year when planting in the spring, fall planted peonies will yield spring blooms most of the time

 Pink Hawaiian Coral - Peony, 1981 introduction, Illinois, lactiflora from $19.75